Banff Recreation Grounds Redevelopment

 Upcoming Projects in 2022:

-Complete trail connections following civil and pedestrian bridge works.
+- Complete trail connections to new pedestrian bridge

 Each project year may also include smaller projects including signage upgrades, tree planting, natural fitness elements and picnic site improvements.